qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Proxy server

 The proxy server provides an easy means to access Dev2 for taking care of the authentication.
-The proxy server can be used to create Qiy Nodes and access it via its '/qiy_nodes/<node_name>/proxy'-endpoint:
+The proxy server cannot be used to create Qiy Nodes, please use the [Qiy Test Tool][Qiy Test Tool] instead.
+Afterwards, Qiy Nodes can be accessed via their '/qiy_nodes/<node_name>/proxy'-endpoint:

 * App authentication is provided when a dummy 'Authorization'-header parameter is provided in the request.
 * App authenticaiton and user authentication is provided when a dummy 'Authorization-node-QTN'-header parameter is provided in the request.